And greetings to you music lovers, thrill seekers, and conversationalists all across the bountiful fruited plane.

 And I'm just hoping that it's a precursor for Nancy Pelosi.

-That when the results are announced tonight that Nancy Pelosi's reaction is what?
+That when the results are announced tonight, that Nancy Pelosi's reaction is, what?

-Uh it would it would be so sweet, were that the case.
+It would be so sweet, were that the case.

 It is very long.